 2. Golden Corral

 Golden Corral is a buffet-style full-service restaurant concept with a wide-ranging menu of “Real Homemade Fresh Food.”
 It offers breakfast, lunch, and dinner at every location.
-Each “endless buffet” has more than 150 choices!

 The endless dinner buffet features USDA sirloin aged and hand-cut daily by in-house butchers, as well as more than a dozen other protein options.
 The lunch buffet is full of home-style classics such as creamy mac-and-cheese, crispy fried chicken, made-from-scratch meatloaf, fresh-made mashed potatoes, and much more.
 The endless breakfast buffet features made-to-order omelets, pancakes, sausage and bacon, fruit, French toast, and more.
 The bakery buffet available at every meal includes fresh-baked breads, their signature yeast rolls, homemade cakes and pies, cookies, brownies, pastries, and ice cream.